dtheodor79/dfSelector/README.md

 ## Toggle DF1 as bootable:

 * Make sure that there is no disk in DF0.
-* Power-up the A500 and wait for few secs (e.g. 10 would be enough).
+* Power-up the A500 and wait for few secs (e.g. 5).
 * Scan for the "A500 DF Selector" device, and when found, connect to it.
 * Send "df1".
 * Power-down the A500 for a few secs.